Mug Forms & Details

 Over time, these have become a shared language — one that allows customers to choose how a mug looks, feels and meets the hand.

-Below are the core forms and the gestures that can be applied to them.
+Below are the core forms and the gestures that can be applied to a mug.

 Think of it as a Mug Menu: